Lycanthrope8/HyperLedger-Fabric-Blockchain-driven-XACML-SAML-WSO2IS-Event-Management-DApp/README.md

 ## Conclusion

+Congratulations!
 You should now have WSO2 Identity Server and Hyperledger Fabric configured and running.
 You can access your application and start using it with SAML-based authentication and Hyperledger Fabric integration.
+Sign yourself up using the Sign-up button and set roles from WSO2IS Identity Server.

-If you encounter any issues, ensure that all steps have been followed correctly and consult the relevant documentation for troubleshooting.
+Ensure that all steps have been followed thoroughly and if you still encounter any issues feel free to reach us.
+Thank you and Enjoy!